What is Celiac Disease?

 Celiac disease can be completely cured in most cases by simply altering the diet to remove all gluten products.
 When gluten is removed from the diet the intestinal damage recovers and the symptoms resolve.
 Because gluten products are found in many processed foods, people with celiac disease need to be educated on how to carefully read food labels for potential hidden sources of gluten and avoid contamination of anything they eat with gluten products.
-Expert nutritionists at Nationwide Children’s will work with patients and their families to educate them in this regard.
+Expert nutritionists at Nationwide Children’s Hospital will work with patients and their families to educate them in this regard.
 Celiac disease is a lifelong condition so once a diagnosis is confirmed the gluten free diet will need to be followed for life.
 Failure to do so can have potentially serious health consequences over time.
-Learn more about celiac disease.

 Are There Any Other Treatments Available?

 Currently a strict gluten free diet is the only treatment known to cure celiac disease.
 While this may seem onerous in the beginning, people with celiac disease generally adapt fairly quickly to their new diet and become expert at knowing how to avoid gluten.
 A number of medications aimed at trying to make gluten products less harmful when eaten, or decreasing the inflammatory reactions that occur when gluten is ingested, are currently under investigation.
 However, none of these have yet been shown to be as safe and as effective as the gluten free diet.
 There is also a vaccine that is undergoing trial to try and desensitize people at risk for celiac disease from the reaction they develop when they ingest gluten.
 Hopefully in the future there will be safe alternatives to the gluten free diet.

 What Will Happen After the Diagnosis is Made and Treatment is Started?